andreasRu/Setting-Up-Lucee-CommandBox-Apache2-Ubuntu-20.04-LTS/README.md

 >  * uses Lucee's latest version as the running cfengine of the app
 >  * deploys Undertow's server context for the app at "/opt/CommandBox/web-contexts/wwwroot-myapp".
 >
 > There is much more that can be configured with the server.json file.
-Please find further information about configuring your CommandBox inbuilt server 'Undertow' at [Ortus - server.json](https://commandbox.ortusbooks.com/embedded-server/server.json)
+Please find further information about configuring your CommandBox inbuilt server 'Undertow' and also specific Lucee settings at [Ortus Solution documentation for CommandBox server.json](https://commandbox.ortusbooks.com/embedded-server/server.json)

 &nbsp;
 ### Step 8 - Give CommandBox read/write permissions to the server.json file